PySpark: Dataframe To File(Part 1)

 This tutorial will explain how to write Spark dataframe into various types of comma separated value(CSV) files or other delimited files.

-- DataFrameWriter "write" can be used to export data from Spark dataframe to csv file(s).
+- DataFrameWriter's "write" function can be used to export data from Spark dataframe to csv file(s).

 - Default delimiter for csv function in spark is comma(,).